Elisa0709/Roll-playing-game/README.md

 ## Description
-Let's run throughout dunjons, be a warrior or a magician, find weapons and potions, fight monsters and try to escape !
+Run through the dungeons !
+Are you a warrior or a magician?
+Find weapons and potions, fight monsters and try to escape !

+To carry out this project, I used:

+- Object-oriented programming (OOP) to organise the game in different classes (characters, enemies, stuff)

+- Java collections to manage the characters’ inventories and features

+- users input management through the CLI

 ![JdrJava](https://github.com/user-attachments/assets/43bf6fd1-4a10-4a7e-a06c-6ed9b6744a9f)